 Performance artist, writer and poet Anthony Anaxagorou will be delivering one extra community poetry workshop for the GROUNDation Poetry Project at Roehampton University on Thursday 29th January 2015.For further information click here

-Our new interactive Annual Report 2013-14 is now available to read.
+Our interactive Annual Report 2013-14 is available to read.
 Get to know more about Safe Ground, our programmes and policy work through the viewpoints of our programme graduates, volunteers, staff and trustees.To download the Annual Report 2013-14 please click here

 “There could be little doubt of the enduring impact this programme has made on these men and their families...”Reviews of our Family Man programme »